nashville-software-school/client-side-mastery/book-4-nashville-kennels/chapters/AUTHENTICATION.md

 In this chapter, you are going to create a very simple login screen where a customer can enter in their name, email address, street address and a password.
 This is not going to be a real authentication system.
 Real authentication systems are vastly more secure, complex, and robust.

+The best part about this chapter is that you don't need to understand **any of it**.
+Just copy pasta the code into your application, verify it works, talk to your instructors if it doesn't so they can fix it, and then move on.

+Here's the process that this code follows.

+1. When the user clicks on the "Employees" item in the navigation bar, check for a `kennel_customer` item in local storage.
+1. If the item is there, the user is authenticated.
+Re-route to root URL.
+1. If the item is not there, render the Login form instead of the employee list.
+1. When the user fills out the form and clicks the submit button, query the API to see if a user with the specified email already exists.
+1. If the user already exists, and the passwords match, set the `kennel_customer` item in local storage, and re-route user to root URL.
+1. If the user exists, but the passwords don't match, display and alert about that to the user.
+1. If the user does not exist, create the new customer resource in the API, set the `kennel_customer` item in local storage, and re-route user to root URL.
+1. Only display the "Logout" item in the navigation bar if the user is authenticated.

 ## Login Form Component

+> ##### `src/components/auth/Login.css`

 ### Styling